GTVCreations/basic-js/README.md

 ]
 ```

-3. Now you can refer the external js in any of your projects components
+3. Now you can refer the external js in any of your project components

 ```bash
 ...